hdShang/arxiv-daily/docs/cs-RO/2025-11-25/papers/251120275v3-hafo-a-force-adaptive-control-framework-for-humanoid-robots-in-inten.md

 ---
 layout: default
-title: HAFO: A Force-Adaptive Control Framework for Humanoid Robots in Intense Interaction Environments
+title: "HAFO: A Force-Adaptive Control Framework for Humanoid Robots in Intense Interaction Environments"
 ---

 # HAFO: A Force-Adaptive Control Framework for Humanoid Robots in Intense Interaction Environments